6 Balancing Justice and Economics

 budgets, and re-engineer our educational and health care systems in order to provide cost

 effective and high quality services for all.
+And doing these types of projects will create the

-The possession of gross amounts of wealth and the ostentatious displays of excessive
+The possession of gross amounts of wealth (and the ostentatious displays of excessive

-consumerism that often accompany it have never been shown to produce, or contribute to,
+consumerism that often accompany it) have never been shown to produce, or contribute to,

 individual happiness or satisfaction.
-And the pursuit of extreme wealth in order to buy
+And the pursuit of it to buy power or to pass it along

-power or to pass on to undeserving heirs has never been reasoned to be good for social or
+to undeserving heirs has never been reasoned to be good for the general social or economic

-Let us hope we have the courage and foresight to use our intelligence to address obvious
+the globe.
+Let us hope we have the courage and foresight to use our intelligence to address